Leynse/SFINCS/docs/input_forcing.rst

 There are a few different options to specify wind and rain input:

-1) Use a spatially varying spiderweb input (as in Delft3D) for only the wind input, or for the wind as well as the rain input.
+1) Use a spatially varying spiderweb input (as in Delft3D/Delft3D FM) for only the wind and pressure input, or for the wind as well as the rain input.

-2) Use a spatially varying grid input (as in Delft3D) for u- and v-velocities and/or the rain input.
+2) Use a spatially varying grid input (as in Delft3D) for u- and v- wind velocities and/or the rain and pressure input.

+3) Use a spatially varying grid input using a netcdf file based on a FEWS input type format for wind or rain input.

-3) Use a spatially uniform input for wind and rain, which is faster but also more simplified.
+4) Use a spatially uniform input for wind and rain, which is faster but also more simplified.

-4) Make a combination, for instance use a spiderweb for the wind input and a spatially uniform rain-input.
+5) Make a combination, for instance use a spiderweb for the wind input and a spatially uniform rain-input.
 When combining, test whether the forcing is as wanted since not all combinations might be possible.

-* TODO: describe netamuamvfile, netamprfile and netbndbzsbzifile and pressure optoins

 **Spiderweb-input:**